 Look Out Ships About

-If you’re a recreational boater you should take care and remember to look out, ships about.
+If you’re a recreational boater, take care and remember to look out, ships about.

 Steps to stay safe near seagoing ships

 - Always keep a lookout for seagoing ships

 - Determine if a ship is moving towards or away from you and act early so you can move away from these seagoing ships.

 - Familiarise yourself with the shipping channels or fairways - don’t block or anchor in them.

 - Always keep a safe distance away from a large vessel.

 - From the ship’s bridge it is hard to see smaller boats.
 Some ships will have blind spots ahead of up to 600 metres.